Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*
+   Whencomputer networks link people as well as machines, they become social networks, which we call computer-supported social networks (CSSNs).
+Three forms of CSSNs are rapidly developing, each with its own desires and research agendas.
+Members of virtual community want to link globally with kindred souls for companionship, information, and social support from their homes and workstations.
+White-collar workers want computer-supported cooperative work(CSCW),unencumberedbyspatialdistance, whileorganizations see ben efits in coordinating complex work structures and reducing managerial costs and travel time.
+Some workers want to telework from their homes, combining employmentwithdomesticchoresandArcadianretreats; managementforesees reduced building and real estate costs, and higher productivity.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*